DavidVentura/water/README.md

 * enum
 * Union[]: gets casted to all options in order, first success is returned.
   * `Optional[type]` is `Union[type, NoneType]`
+* `water.Flag`: flag, only denotes the switch was present.

 # Examples